rexresearch

 the point of another part existing.
 The main points at the

-demonstrations were, that torque and current can be generated from
+demonstrations were, that torque and current can be generated

-magnetic fields(Magnets).
-Let's educate others regarding
+from magnetic fields(Magnets).
+Let's educate others

-of my claims.
+physical proof of my claims.
 Energy from magnets (torque and

 electricity)!
 If anyone was causing these reactions

-and understand how the reactions are caused, they would also claim
+and understand how the reactions are caused, they would also

-another part of the magnetic field exists and can be
+claim another part of the magnetic field exists and can be

 manipulated.